Sweden drops probe into 1986 murder of Prime Minister Olof Palme | DW | 10.06.2020

 Sweden ended its investigation into the murder of Prime Minister Olof Palme on Wednesday after it was revealed that the main suspect in the case is already dead.

-Palme was shot dead on February 28, 1986 after leaving a move theater in Stockholm with his wife.
+Palme was shot dead on February 28, 1986, after leaving a movie theater in Stockholm with his wife.

 Prosecutors identified the main suspect in the case as Stig Engstrom, a Swede who opposed Palme's leftwing policies.